lowRISC/opentitan/hw/ip/spi_host/README.md

 ### CSID Register

-The {{< regref "CSID" >}} register is used to identify the target device for the next command segment.
+The {{#regref spi_host.CSID }} register is used to identify the target device for the next command segment.
-Whenever a command segment descriptor is written to {{< regref "COMMAND" >}}, {{< regref "CSID" >}} is passed into the FSM along with the command segment descriptor and the corresponding configurations options (taken from the CSID'th element of the `CONFIGOPTS` multi-register).
+Whenever a command segment descriptor is written to {{#regref spi_host.COMMAND }}, {{#regref spi_host.CSID }} is passed into the FSM along with the command segment descriptor and the corresponding configurations options (taken from the CSID'th element of the `CONFIGOPTS` multi-register).

 This register still exists when instantiated with only one CSB line (i.e. when NumCS=1).
-However in this case the {{< regref "CSID" >}} value is ignored.
+However in this case the {{#regref spi_host.CSID }} value is ignored.

-Changes in {{< regref "CSID" >}} also affect the CSB lines, because a change in CSID can also implicitly end a command, overriding {{< regref "COMMAND.CSAAT" >}}.
+Changes in {{#regref spi_host.CSID }} also affect the CSB lines, because a change in CSID can also implicitly end a command, overriding {{#regref spi_host.COMMAND.CSAAT }}.
-If a change is detected in {{< regref "CSID" >}}, but the previous segment was submitted with the `CSAAT` bit asserted, the FSM terminates the previous command before moving on to the next segment.
+If a change is detected in {{#regref spi_host.CSID }}, but the previous segment was submitted with the `CSAAT` bit asserted, the FSM terminates the previous command before moving on to the next segment.
-The previous CSB line is held low for *at least* `CSNTRAIL` cycles (as defined by the previous value of {{< regref "CONFIGOPTS.CSNTRAIL" >}}) and then brought high.
+The previous CSB line is held low for *at least* `CSNTRAIL` cycles (as defined by the previous value of {{#regref spi_host.CONFIGOPTS.CSNTRAIL }}) and then brought high.
-All CSB lines are held high for `CSNIDLE` cycles (using the new value of {{< regref "CONFIGOPTS.CSNIDLE" >}}).
+All CSB lines are held high for `CSNIDLE` cycles (using the new value of {{#regref spi_host.CONFIGOPTS.CSNIDLE }}).
 The new CSB line is asserted low, and SCK begins toggling after the usual `CSNLEAD` cycle delay.

 ### Configuration Options

-The {{< regref "CONFIGOPTS" >}} multi-register has one entry per CSB line and holds clock configuration and timing settings which are specific to each peripheral.
+The {{#regref spi_host.CONFIGOPTS }} multi-register has one entry per CSB line and holds clock configuration and timing settings which are specific to each peripheral.
-Once the {{< regref "CONFIGOPTS" >}} multi-register has been programmed for each SPI peripheral device, the values can be left unchanged.
+Once the {{#regref spi_host.CONFIGOPTS }} multi-register has been programmed for each SPI peripheral device, the values can be left unchanged.

 The following sections give details on how the SPI_HOST can be used to control a specific peripheral.
-For simplicity, this section describes how to interact one device, attached to CSB[0], and as such references are made to the multi-registers {{< regref "CONFIGOPTS" >}} and {{< regref "COMMAND" >}}.
+For simplicity, this section describes how to interact one device, attached to CSB[0], and as such references are made to the multi-registers {{#regref spi_host.CONFIGOPTS }} and {{#regref spi_host.COMMAND }}.
 To configure timing and send commands to devices on other CSB lines, instead use the `CONFIGOPTS` multi-register corresponding to desired CSB line.

 The most common differences between target devices are the requirements for a specific SPI clock phase or polarity, CPOL and CPHA, which were described in the previous section [SPI Protocol Basics](#spi-protocol-basics).
-These clock parameters can be set via the {{< regref "CONFIGOPTS.CPOL">}} or {{< regref "CONFIGOPTS.CPHA" >}} register fields.
+These clock parameters can be set via the {{#regref spi_host.CONFIGOPTS.CPOL }} or {{#regref spi_host.CONFIGOPTS.CPHA }} register fields.
-Likewise, as also described in the previous section, if device setup times require a full clock cycle before sampling the output, Full-Cycle Mode can be enabled by asserting the {{< regref "CONFIGOPTS.FULLCYC" >}} bit.
+Likewise, as also described in the previous section, if device setup times require a full clock cycle before sampling the output, Full-Cycle Mode can be enabled by asserting the {{#regref spi_host.CONFIGOPTS.FULLCYC }} bit.

 #### Clock rate selection